CLAR: Learning 3D Representations for Robotic Manipulation by Fusing Masked Reconstruction with Multi-Level Contrastive Alignment: METHOD

 \textbf{Enhancing semantic understanding with contrastive learning.} \textit{\methodname} utilizes pre-trained image encoder $E_I$ and text encoder $E_T$ to extract image features $\mathcal{F}^I$ and text features $\mathcal{F}^T$, respectively.
 We align $\mathcal{F}^P$ with $\mathcal{F}^I$ and $\mathcal{F}^T$ through a distillation-like paradigm, which efficiently transfers the semantic understanding capabilities of the pre-trained models to \textit{\methodname}.
-The 3D-to-image and 3D-to-text alignment is formulated using a contrastive loss function:
+The 3D-to-image and 3D-to-text alignment is formulated using a contrastive loss function, which corresponds to the "Contrast Loss" module in Fig.~\ref{fig:pipeline}-(a):

 where $\tau$ is a learnable temperature parameter, and $i$, $j$ are the sampling indices.
-The overall loss function $\mathcal{L}$ is defined as: